dlewand691/_COG-Framework/bower_components/plyr/controls.md

     'settings', // Settings menu
     'pip', // Picture-in-picture (currently Safari only)
     'airplay', // Airplay (currently Safari only)
+    'download', // Show a download button with a link to either the current source or a custom URL you specify in your options
     'fullscreen', // Toggle fullscreen
 ];
 ```